MindFramework/Mind-Framework/README.md

 * **Behavioral traits** (body language, level of dominance/ submissiveness, decision making, etc.)
 * **Neurobiological data** (brain scans)

-**Disclaimer:** **I’m going to sell most of my investment (maybe before bonding) because I need to pay for my rent.** I can’t guarantee any profits from the token and I have no idea how I will monetize it.
-I also won’t personally shill the coin after bonding.
-You should treat buying it as gambling on a meme coin.

-I am launching this project on my own, and the more ambitious aspects will require funding that might be unrealistic.
-The minimum I will achieve is building out a written test and an AI agent that can predict your personality type based on your responses.

-The coin may eventually go to zero once AI automates all intellectual labor, making it easy for others to replicate this work.
-But until then, I’ll do my best to make the project successful.

 ### **Roadmap**

 1. **Build an official website** – Establish an online presence for the project.